nakamarusun/tset-xulfedon/README.md

 in the database by an additional parameter.

 ## Potential issues and limitations
+- When getting data for month, or year, first we fetch the data, Then we insert it to the database.
+After that, the database is queried and we send the data to the user.
+This process can be faster if we fetch the data, then send the data immediately to the user while inserting the data to the db asynchronously using fibers.

 ## Future Ideations
 - [ ] TODO: Middleware for HTTP servers